GM82Project/gm82snd/readme.txt

     Sets the loop points of a sound (between 0 and 1).
 Use sound_get_length() if you need to use seconds for measurement.

+sound_set_loop_count(index,count)
+    Sets the number of times a sound should loop.
+Accepts both sound ids and sound instances.

 sound_get_length(index)
     Returns the length of the sound in seconds.